quarto-ext/fontawesome/README.md

-# Font Awesome extension for Quarto
+# Font Awesome Extension for Quarto

 This extension allows you to use [Font Awesome](https://fontawesome.com/) icons in your quarto documents.